 And for WOW, you really need to prepare.
-You’re cheap ticket means an entire host of pain if you leave this step out.
+Your cheap ticket means an entire host of pain if you leave this step out.
 Knowing the carry-on baggage allowance was more strict than usual, I was going to need prep time.
 My usual Roots Leather Banff Bag weighs 3.2 pounds empty, and with the 22 pounds allowance, this would need to be cut down.
 I opted for my 1.2 pound Herschel canvas bag to reduce the weight.
 The next steps involved cutting out any and all unnecessary things to travel with.
 At a planned 6 days in Iceland, the result was a mostly inhumane process, but I was not planning to give WOW air money for more bags.
-Couple this with my plan to take camera gear, and the packing process was going to need to be ruthless.
+Couple this with my plan to take camera gear and the packing process was going to need to be ruthless.

 Some other notes: